Ankush610/DataAnalytics/README.md

 # Hello there ! 🐱‍👓
-# This is Data Analytics folder 📊
+# This is Data Analytics Repo 📊
 # It Contains - numpy operations ..will update more